anywhichway/watchlight/README.md

 ## Observable Objects, Constructors and Functions

 The core of `Watchlight` is the psuedo-class `Observable`.
-Observable objects are reactive, they drive application in a non-procedural manner.
+Observable objects are reactive, they drive applications in a non-procedural manner.
 They can have <a href="#event-listeners">event listeners and subscribers </a> attached, be the subject of <a href="#observers">observers</a>, and be referenced by <a href="#inference-rules">inference rules</a>.